Mudb0y/ViaVoice-SPD/README.md

 **Works on any Linux distro.
 No dependencies required.**

+## Warning!

+Currently some of the build scripts are broken.
+I am aware of this issue and will debug and fix it in the future, hang tight.

 ## Disclaimer

 This project is vibe-coded.
 If you don't like that, than this definitely isn't for you.